Administering an estate – duties of executors and administrators

 An administrator has a similar role, however, is appointed by the Court through Letters of Administration when a person dies intestate (without a Will) or the person appointed under the Will is unable to act as executor.

 Executors and administrators have significant legal responsibilities and should ensure they are protected from potential liability for improper administration of the estate or in the event of a claim against the estate.
-During the administration process, they may deal with accountants, financial institutions, real estate agents and brokers, and are advised to carry out their role under the guidance of an estate lawyer.
+During the administration process, they may deal with accountants, financial institutions, real estate agents and brokers and are advised to carry out their role under the guidance of a probate lawyer in Adelaide.

 Executors and administrators often need to consider matters outside their area of expertise, such as the tax implications on the sale or transfer of assets or the order of payment of debts (particularly in the case of an insolvent estate).
-They may need to deal with grieving family members, frustrated beneficiaries and may face arguments, disputes, and potential family provision claims.
-For these reasons, obtaining professional advice and guidance is essential.
+They may need to deal with grieving family members, frustrated beneficiaries and may face arguments, disputes and potential family provision claims.
+For these reasons, obtaining professional advice and guidance from probate lawyers in Adelaide is essential.

 What is Probate?